Kevin James: Career

+Stand-up

-James began doing stand-up comedy in 1989, making his debut at the East Side Comedy Club on Long Island, managed by Richie Minervini.
+James began doing stand-up comedy in 1989, making his debut at Richie Minervini's East Side Comedy Club on Long Island.
+He also started performing comedy with a troupe at the club, during which time he adopted "James" as his stage surname in honor of his favorite school teacher.
 He gained popularity through numerous appearances on various talk shows, including The Tonight Show with Jay Leno, Late Show with David Letterman, Late Night with Conan O'Brien, Dennis Miller Live, The Late Late Show, The Rosie O'Donnell Show, The Ellen DeGeneres Show, and Live with Regis and Kathie Lee.
-James was listed at #76 on Comedy Central's list of the 100 Greatest Stand-Up Comedians.
+James was listed at No. 76 on Comedy Central's list of the 100 Greatest Stand-Up Comedians.
 James has also done his stand-up routine on Just for Laughs, an annual comedy festival in Montreal, Quebec.
 Later he was on commercials for Mazzio's Italian Eatery.
 In 2001, James did his own stand-up special called Kevin James: Sweat the Small Stuff.
 He has also appeared as a musical guest on Just for Laughs.
-In 2018, James released another stand-up special on Netflix called Kevin James: Never Don’t Give Up.
+In 2018, James released another stand-up special on Netflix called Kevin James: Never Don't Give Up.
+In 2024, James released his third special on Amazon Prime Video called Kevin James: Irregardless.